Amaroq-Clearwater/BLAKER/README.md

 # BLAKER

-BLAKER is a Windows application for transferring files via papers, images, and/or movies.
+BLAKER is a Windows application for transferring files via papers, images, or movies.

 ## How to use BLAKER Papers